Skip to main content

 Photo:

-The Seattle Children’s Museum, a kid-favorite spot, is located on the lower level of the Seattle Center Armory building (formerly known as the Center House, to old-timers).
-Long-time museum lovers will notice a couple of new exhibits in the space, including Neighborhood Paws, a veterinary office; Tribal Tales, dedicated to the Coast Salish tribes; and a post office where kids can weigh packages and slide behind the driver’s seat to make pretend deliveries.
+Why go: The Seattle Children’s Museum, a kid-favorite spot, is located on the lower level of the Seattle Center Armory building (formerly known as the Center House, to old-timers).
+Long-time museum lovers and newcomers alike will enjoy the wide range of exhibits, including the Neighborhood, with a veterinary office, post office, market and more; Tribal Tales, dedicated to the Coast Salish tribes; and the Mountain, a place to climb and adventure (out of the rain).
+Cardboard City — a place where kids can plan out an entire city with streets, neighborhoods and more — is under construction and scheduled to open this summer.

-Fees and discounts: Admission is $12–$14; babies younger than age 1 enter free.
-Memberships start at $130 per year for up to four people.
+Fees and discounts: Admission is $15; babies younger than age 1 enter free.
+Memberships start at $105 per year for two people.

 Nearby fun: Seattle Center has something for all ages!
-Make your second stop — after the museum — the phenomenal Artists at Play playground.
+After the museum, take your second stop at the phenomenal Artists at Play playground.
 Bigger kids love MoPopSeattle Children’s Theatre offers amazing shows for a variety of ages, and the Laser Dome at the Pacific Science Center has shows that will delight the eyes and ears.

 Info: Visit the Seattle Children’s Museum’s website for hours and more details; find the museum at 305 Harrison St. in Seattle.